 Note: Statute of Haroon al-Rashid, 5th Abbasid Caliph was destroyed by ISIL/al-Nusra in 2013 located in al-Rashid Park, city of Raqqa.

-Staff of Bayt al-Hikma, included a director, scribes, translators, astronomers, scientists and book binders.
-Ibn abi al-Hareesh was famous book binder here.
-People belonging to different faiths like Parsi, Christian, Jews and Hindus were employed here, of which Hunayn ibn Ishaq, Hakim Royani, Yohanna ma-Sawiyya, Qusta ibn Luqa, Sahal bin Haroon and abu Jaafar bin Adi, Musa al-Khawrizmi, al-Fadl ibn Nawbakht, Mashallah are most celebrated.
+The staff of Bayt al-Hikma, included a director, scribes, translators, astronomers, scientists and bookbinders.
+Ibn Abi al-Hareesh was a famous bookbinder here.
+People belonging to different faiths like Parsi, Christian, Jews and Hindus were employed here, of which Hunayn ibn Ishaq, Hakim Royani, Yohanna ma-Sawiyya, Qusta ibn Luqa, Sahal bin Haroon and Abu Jaafar bin Adi, Musa al-Khwarizmi, al-Fadl ibn Nawbakht, Mashallah are most celebrated.
 Instruction here included theology, algebra, geometry, physics, biology, medicine, & logic.

 Figure 3. http://muslimphilosophy.com/books/nad-phil.pdf – Kitab al-Fihrist online